vanBonzen/AzureADProtectedAPI/README.md

 Explore the sample by signing in into the TodoList client, adding items to the To Do list.
 If you stop the application without signing out, the next time you run the application, you won't be prompted to sign in again.

-NOTE: Remember, the To-Do list is stored in memory in this `TodoListService` app.
+NOTE: Remember, the To-Do list is stored in memory in this `WebAPI` app.
 Each time you run the projects, your To-Do list will get emptied.

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../issues) page.